schmoelder/diss/doc/01_introduction/00_index.md

 % Demonstrations
 To demonstrate the flexibility of the framework, several case studies are presented in this work.
-First, a model of a typical chromatographic laboratory system is developed for a protein purification step, validating CADET-Process against experimental data and demonstrating parameter estimation across several experiment types.
+First, the parameter estimation capabilities of CADET-Process are demonstrated through the systematic characterization of a typical chromatographic laboratory system for a protein purification step.
-The study also incorporates system periphery effects, including valves and tubing often neglected in modeling, and concludes with a load-wash-elute process for lysozyme using the steric mass-action binding model with a salt gradient.
+The study covers several experiment types and progressively builds up a full process model, incorporating system periphery effects such as valves and tubing that are often neglected, and culminating in a load-wash-elute process for lysozyme using the steric mass-action binding model with a salt gradient.

 Next, the optimization of advanced operating concepts is investigated through a set of synthetic case studies.
 These studies assume known model parameters and focus on preparative separations of binary and ternary mixtures.